 When I send a letter to a newspaper, the editor reads it and decides if it is worth printing.
 If my letter is factually incorrect, or harmful to others, or just plain daft, he will chuck it in the bin.
 This is not censorship, but a process that maintains the high quality of his newspaper.
 The editor also knows that if he prints lies, hate or factually incorrect letters, he will be up before the regulator, loose credibility and probably sales.
 Why should twitter be any different?
 Perhaps if post were not anonymous, and fines imposed on users who had to submit a deposit or credit card details each year as a bond, things would improve.

-Does the right to bear arms give you the right to shot someone - obviously not.
+Does the right to bear arms give you the right to shoot someone - obviously not.
 Does the right to freedom of speech give you the right to talk rubbish and cause harm - obviously not.
 Rights come with responsibilities and responsibilities apply to everyone.
-Continual abuse these responsibilities by a small minority and politicians use it as an excuse to take away all of our freedoms, that could ultimately lead to a dictator abusing their powers.
+Continual abuse of these responsibilities by a small minority means politicians can use it as an excuse to take away all of our freedoms, that could ultimately lead to a dictator abusing their powers and censoring anything they don't like, such as valid criticism of their policies. .